-Family Separation Allowance (FSA) is payable to soldiers with dependent family members when the soldier is required to be away from their permanent duty station for more than 30 continuous days in a TDY status and their dependents are not residing at or near the temporary station.
+Family Separation Allowance (FSA) is payable to Soldiers with dependent Family members when the Soldier is required to be away from their permanent duty station for more than 30 continuous days in a TDY status and their dependents are not residing at or near the temporary station.

 - Regular Army: Active Duty